 When we visited Yellowstone National Park over the 4th of July in 2008, I was astonished by two things.
-First, that Yellowstone is big enough to comfortably accommodate even the largest summer holiday crowd.
+First, that Yellowstone is big enough to comfortably accommodate large summer holiday crowds.
 Second, the park is full of wildlife that can be seen readily from the main roads.
-Here are some of the animals we spotted in Yellowstone National Park.

-Wildlife sightings are exciting, especially for city dwellers like us.
-Here are three important safety tips to keep in mind:
+Wildlife sightings are exciting, especially for “city dwellers” like us.
+Here are a few important safety tips to keep in mind.

-- Always respect the animal’s space.
 The wildlife of Yellowstone seem tame because they are used to cars and people, but they are unpredictable.
-Bears, bison and other animals have injured and killed tourists.
+Bears, bison and other animals are faster than they look and can easily outrun a human if they feel threatened.
 Even those adorable little chipmunks can give nasty bites.
+Animals have injured and killed tourists in Yellowstone.

-- Drive safely.
-Yellowstone can be a busy park and an auto accident will ruin a vacation, or worse.
+Traffic jams and groups of cars pulled off the road are sure ways to tell if there is an animal nearby.
 Pay attention to the road when driving and pull out of the way of traffic if you want to stop for a better look at the wildlife.